 We depend on the continued services of our executive officers and other key personnel.
-In addition, in order to continue to grow effectively, we need to attract and retain new employees who understand and have experience with our products, services, and markets.
-The market for such personnel is competitive in most, if not all, of the geographies in which we operate.
+In addition, in order to continue to grow effectively, we need to attract and retain new employees who understand and have experience with our products, services, and markets, including new markets we may enter.
+The market for such personnel is competitive in the geographies in which we operate.
 If we are unable to attract and retain qualified employees, on reasonable economic and other terms or at all, our ability to operate and grow our business could be impaired.